 Does this hurt prawns?
-Science indicates it does – and shockingly, it isn’t necessary
+Science indicates it does hurt – and shockingly, it isn’t necessary

-Scientists have found that prawns who have their eyes cut off become disoriented, flick their tails (an escape reflex) and rub the traumatised area — all behaviours associated with pain.
+A decade ago, scientists found that prawns who had their eyes cut off became disoriented, flicked their tails (an escape reflex) and rubbed the traumatised area — all behaviours associated with pain.